This is the taste of Goa. Super hot, red recheado masala is used to marinate, coat or stuff into the food you are cooking.

-It is Portuguese inspired recipe and the name comes from the Portuguese word for “stuffing”.
-You use this masala to marinate poultry, or stuff into fish.
+It is a Portuguese-inspired recipe and the name comes from the Portuguese word for “stuffing”.
+You use this masala to marinate poultry or stuff it into fish.
 It is used in meat dishes, too, notably Goan steak.

-There are recipes for several recheado dishes in this cookbook.
+There are recipes in this cookbook for several dishes that use recheado paste.

-The basic flavours it imparts are hot and tangy.
-It is not a subtle way of cooking and it really requires strong flavoured ingredients, such as fish or meat.
+The flavour it gives is hot and tangy.
+It is not a subtle way of cooking and it really requires strongly flavoured ingredients, such as fish or meat.
 It is not usually used in vegetarian dishes.